qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

           :align: center

    * - Ring self-intersection
-     - This error happens when an inner ring / boundary (island) of a polygon geometry intersects itself.
+     - This error happens when an outer or inner (island) ring / boundary of a polygon geometry intersects itself.
      - .. figure:: img/geos_ring_inter.png
           :align: center